Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 Windows Windows 10 or later

-Mac users should click "macOS" and Windows users should click "Windows" to download.
+Mac users click "macOS" and Windows users click "Windows" to download.

 3. Install

-• Mac: Open the downloaded file and follow the prompts to install.
-When completed, Claude will be added to your Applications folder
+• Mac: Open the downloaded file and follow the instructions to install.
+When complete, Claude will be added to your Applications folder

-• Windows: Run the downloaded file and follow the prompts to install.
+• Windows: Run the downloaded file and follow the instructions to install.
 Claude will be added to your Start menu

 Screenshot 2026-03-16 13.16.30